 The two also serve as starting points for golfers seeking a variety of experiences, all of them available within easy driving distance.

-The heart of Myrtle Beach proper is U.S. 501, which connects nearby Conway with the beach and is a virtual “golf corridor.”
-An intriguing and varied trio of courses, operated as Mystical Golf, includes the Dan Maples-designed Man O’ War, The Wizard and The Witch.
-Man O’ War features water on every hole, a pair of island greens and even an “island par-4,” the water-surrounded ninth; The Wizard was built along the lines of Scottish links courses; while The Witch is a classic parkland layout wending its way through old-growth forests.
+The heart of Myrtle Beach proper is U.S. 501, which connects nearby Conway with the beach and is a virtual "golf corridor."
+An intriguing and varied duo of courses, operated as Mystical Golf, includes the Dan Maples-designed Man O' War and the The Wizard.
+Man O' War features water on every hole, a pair of island greens and even an "island par-4," the water-surrounded ninth; The Wizard was built along the lines of Scottish links courses.

 Located near Pine Lakes on U.S. 17 Bypass are two old favorites - Myrtlewood Golf Club's Pinehills and Palmetto courses - and a relative newcomer, Grande Dunes Resort Course by veteran PGA Championship designer Roger Rulewich.
 Arcadian Shores, yet another classic Robert Trent Jones design, is a short drive on 17 from Grande Dunes.